rahulyadav130/mongodb/mongo_backup_restore.md

 # You can also take specific DB-
 mongodump --db dbname

-# You can also take specifc DB and specific collection dump-
+# You can also take specifc DB and specific collection dump--
 mongodump --db test --collection os --out /tmp/onlyos_collection

+# Now lets look restore process